wcko87/beatoraja-english-guide/BMS-Overview.md

 7KEYS is the most common play mode in BMS.
 One advantage of the BMS file format is that it is human-readable and relatively easy to work with.
 This makes it possible to edit charts manually in a text editor, and also relatively easy to write a parser for the BMS file format.

 # What is a BMS Player?

 A BMS player is used to play BMS songs/charts.
-Commonly used BMS players are Lunatic Rave 2 (LR2), beatoraja, ruv-it, bemuse, etc. There are many other BMS players out there.
+The first BMS player is BM98, first introduced in 1998, as its name implies.
+Some commonly used BMS players today are Lunatic Rave 2 (LR2), beatoraja, ruv-it, bemuse, etc. There are many other BMS players out there.

 Note that Lunatic Rave 2 does not support the more recent .bmson file format, while beatoraja does.

-Here is a (pretty long) [list of BMS players](https://www40.atwiki.jp/laser_bm/pages/16.html), sorted by release year/platform. (note: JP)
+Here is a (pretty long) [list of BMS players](https://www40.atwiki.jp/laser_bm/pages/16.html), sorted by release year/platform from 1998 to the current day (note: JP).
+Over 50 BMS players have been made since its introduction.

 # Components of a BMS